 How to choose a bachelor's in law enforcement

-Have you always wanted to be a police officer, detective, or counter-terrorism analyst?
-Pursuing a bachelor's degree in law enforcement can be the first step.
+Have you always wanted to be a police officer, detective, or counterterrorism analyst?
+Pursuing a bachelor's degree in law enforcement may help you achieve your career goals.

 Learn about what factors to consider when choosing a bachelor's in law enforcement program so you can select the one that best matches your career goals.